Asian small-clawed otter: Phylogeny

 The Asian small-clawed otter groups with the African clawless otter (Aonyx capensis) and the smooth-coated otter (Lutrogale perspicillata) into a sister clade with the genus Lutra.
 Hybridisation of Asian small-clawed otter females with smooth-coated otter males occurred in Singapore.
-The resulting offspring and their descendants bred back into the smooth-coated otter population, but maintained the genes of their small-clawed otter ancestors.
-Today, a population of at least 60 hybrid otters are present in Singapore.
+The resulting offspring and their descendants bred back into the smooth-coated otter population, but maintained the genes of their small-clawed otter ancestors; a population of at least 60 hybrid otters are present in Singapore as of 2016.

 Characteristics

 The Asian small-clawed otter has deep brown fur with some rufous tinge on the back, but paler below.
 Its underfur is lighter near the base.
 The sides of the neck and head are brown, but its cheeks, upperlip, chin, throat and sides of the neck are whitish.

 Its skull is short, and the naked rhinarium rounded above.
 The muzzle has long coarse vibrissae on either side.
 Its eyes are located toward the front of the head.
 The small ears are oval-shaped with an inconspicuous tragus and antitragus.
 Its paws are narrow with short digits that are webbed to the last joint.
 There are short hairs on the lower sides of the interdigital webs.
 The four-lobed plantar pads are longer than wide.
 The claws are short, almost erect, and in some individuals even absent.